 Affiliation: Columbia.

-Studies 293 families in New York City.
-They were interviewed on average 3 years after random assignment.
-Found significant differences in exposure to violence, mothers' health, child physical and mental health.5 Exposure to violence: 29 percent of in-place controls had been subject to muggings, threats, beatings, stabbing, or shooting in the previous 6 months, compared with 28 percent of the regular voucher group and just 16 percent of the experimental group.
+This article studies 293 families in New York City whose members were interviewed an average of 3 years after random assignment.
+The authors found significant differences in exposure to violence, mothers' mental health, and the physical and mental health of children:

-- Mothers' mental health: - -Fifty-one percent of in-place controls were unhappy, sad, or depressed compared with 33 percent of experimentals. - -Thirty-seven percent of controls reported "nervousness or shakiness inside," 18 percent complained of "trembling," and 24 percent of "heart racing or pounding."
-The corresponding figures for the experimental group were 15, 5, and 13 percent, respectively.
+- Twenty-nine percent of in-place controls had been subject to muggings, threats, beatings, stabbings, or shootings in the previous 6 months, compared with 28 percent of the regular voucher group and 16 percent of the experimental group. - Fifty-one percent of in-place mothers in the control group were unhappy, sad, or depressed, compared with 33 percent of mothers in the experimental group. - Thirty-seven percent of mothers in the control group reported "nervousness or shakiness inside," 18 percent complained of "trembling," and 24 percent of "heart racing or pounding."
+The corresponding figures for the experimental group were 15, 5, and 13 percent, respectively. - By their own reports, 80 percent of parents in the experimental group had weekend curfews that their children observed, compared with 65 percent of the control group. - Sixty-two percent of parents in the experimental group parents assigned household chores and their children performed them, compared with 44 percent of the control group. - Fifty-three percent of in-place children in the control group reported feeling unhappy, sad, or depressed, compared with 35 percent of children in the regular voucher group and 30 percent children in the experimental group.

-Parenting:

-- -By their own reports, 80 percent of parents in the experimental group had weekend curfews that their children observed; 65 percent of the controls did. - -Sixty-two percent of experimental group parents assigned household chores and their children performed them; 44 percent of controls did.

-Children's mental health: 53 percent of in-place control children reported feeling unhappy, sad, or depressed; 35 percent of regular voucher children and 30 percent of experimental children reported those feelings.